sven-gerlach/secure-my-spot-api/README.md

 >**Note 2**: verify a cronjob is registered with `crontab -l`.
 A script needs to run once a week that runs the "certbot renew" command inside the certbot container.
 The command this cronjob runs is `doppler run --scope /home/ec2-user/secure-my-spot-api -- docker-compose -f docker-compose.deploy.yml run --rm certbot sh -c "certbot renew"` and essentially ensures that the https certificate with LetsEncrypt is renewed when needed (once a quarter).

-### Render
+### Option 2: Render
-1. Generate requirements.txt with `pipenv requirements > requirements.txt`.
-When running the build command `pip install -r requirements.txt` on Render it may be necessary to manually adjust some package versions in the requirements.txt file.
+1. Add a new web service for the Django app (Render)
+2. Add a new Postgres database instance (Neon)
+3. Add a new Redis instance (Upstash)
+4. Add a new RabbitMQ instance (CloudAMQP)
+5. Add a new Celery worker process (Render)

+>**Note**: the worker process costs $7/month and hence has not been implemented in the deployed app.
+This means that the end-of-reservation tasks are not executed automatically.

+#### Django App
+The Django app is deployed with [Render](https://render.com/).

 #### Postgres
-The PG db is deployed with [Neon](https://console.neon.tech/app/projects).
+The Postgres database is deployed with [Neon](https://console.neon.tech/app/projects).

+#### Redis
+We use [Upstash](https://console.upstash.com/) for our Redis cloud instance.

 #### RabbitMQ Queue
 The RabbitMQ queue is hosted by [CloudAMQP](https://customer.cloudamqp.com/instance).

-#### Redis
+#### Celery Worker
-We use [Upstash](https://console.upstash.com/) for our Redis cloud instance.
+The Celery worker should be deployed with [Render](https://render.com/).
+Howeever, for cost reasons, this has not been implemented in the deployed app.
+This means that the end-of-reservation tasks are not executed automatically.

 ## Systems Design Considerations
 1. Data is mostly well-structured, factual, and numeric -> *relational db*